 New FAFSA applications are required each year and are used to determine eligibility for financial assistance for the following academic year.
 To continue to receive financial aid you must continue to meet the eligibility requirements of each program.
 For need-based programs, the level of your need may increase or decrease depending on your income and other circumstances reflected on your application.
-The amounts of Federal Perkins Loan or Federal Work Study offered each year to individual students are based on need and the availability of funds.
+The amount of Federal Work Study offered each year to individual students is based on need and the availability of funds.
+Reminder: 2016-2017 is the final year for graduate level students receive Federal Perkins Loan funds.